modiholodri/Movie-File-Merger-User-Manual/mfm_usage/lists_tab.md

 ### Move
 If Move is checked and the Progress Bar clicked, the Wish colored items in the Import list will be moved to the Target folder.
 Actually, MFM does not do the moving, but just prepares a list which it hands over to TeraCopy.
 As soon as MFM has handed over the list, you can continue selecting the items you want to process next.
 You can start the next moving process even if TeraCopy is still running.
 New items will be added the TeraCopy waiting list and processed when the time has come.

-### Keep Folders
+### Minimum Resolution
-If Keep Folders is checked the folder structure of the Import folder will be recreated in the Target folder.
-Only folders which contain items that are copied or moved are created.
-To keep the keep the folder structure is especially useful for series.
-For movies I would recommend to flatten the folder structure.
+Select the lowest resolution you want to process.
+Files with a resoltuition lower than the selected will be ignored.

 ### Get Higher Res
-If Ger Higher Res is checked videos found with a higher resolution than the existing videos will be also copied.
+If Get Higher Res is checked videos found with a higher resolution than the existing videos will be also copied.
 Later you can replace the existing lower resolution videos with the higher (and normally better quality) ones.
-Note: to make that option work best, you should scan your existing videos with the MediaInfo option checked.

 ## Share Rings